BroadbandForum/usp/specification/extensions/iot/index.md

 #### EnumControl

 The enumeration controller capability allows setting one of a set of predefined values.
 Examples are mode selections, with more than two modes.
-If only two values exist, the binary controller object is preferred.
+If only two values exist, the binary controller Object is preferred.

 The minimum definition of an "EnumControl" consists of: